-Meet William Stauffer, LSW, CCS, CADC
+Meet William Stauffer, LSW, PMAC, PECS

 Meet Patricia Baranowksi, MA, CADC